 Capacity refers to the system's ability to remove heat expressed in BTUs or Tons.
-Generally, the more BTUs a condenser has, the more cooling/heating it can deliver - meaning it can handle a larger area of space and condition more rooms.
+Generally, the more BTUs a condenser has, the more cooling/heating it can deliver.
+That means it can handle larger areas and condition more rooms.

 When the manufacturer rates the size of the condenser, it undergoes a performance test in ideal conditions to provide you with a "nominal" capacity rating.
 This rating is then used to give you an idea of the size and performance from one condenser to the next.

 But, we all know that the real-world is a far cry from a testing facility.
 This is what is referred to as "actual" capacity.
 The performance of the system you will actually experience is affected by many factors like line-set length, outdoor temperature/humidity, and variations in installation, etc.